Registered Nursing Schools and Colleges

 Here are the average yearly wages for RNs who work in:*

-The five regions where RNs earn the most include California, Hawaii, the District of Columbia, Massachusetts, and Oregon.
+The five regions where RNs earn the most include California, Hawaii, Oregon, the District of Columbia, and Alaska.*

 - Technological advances in the health care industry

 - A substantial aging population of baby boomers requiring additional health care

 - Expansion of RNs working in primary care positions within community settings